List of Sharpe series characters: Patrick Harper

-Sergeant Major Patrick 'Pat' Harper is a fictional character created by Bernard Cornwell in the "Sharpe" series of novels.

-Harper is a large, fierce-seeming man from Donegal, Ireland, recruited in the early years of the 19th century into the British Army and eventually the 95th Rifle Regiment.
+Sergeant Major Patrick 'Pat' Harper is a large, fierce-seeming man from Donegal, Ireland, recruited in the early years of the 19th century into the British Army and eventually the 95th Rifle Regiment.

 Harper is initially an antagonist, as he leads a mutiny against Sharpe's command and conspires to murder him in Sharpe's Rifles.
 Over the course of the series Harper becomes one of Sharpe's closest friends and his most reliable companion (to the point where the duo privately address each other by their first names), sharing most of his exploits and rising in rank beside him to sergeant and regimental sergeant major.

 Along with Sharpe he is one of the principal protagonists of the series and appears in the majority of the books.

 Patrick Harper was born in Tangaveane, an agricultural townland in County Donegal in 1784, one of many children born into a farming family in the Catholic peasantry that predominated in rural Ireland at the time.
 Hunger and rural poverty drove him to join the British army, despite his antipathy to the British in Ireland.

 This ambivalence at his role led to frequent rebellion against authority and a reputation as troublemaker, one of the wildest men in the army.
 Consequently, he was transferred from regiment to regiment, until he settled in the newly formed 95th Rifles.

 Rifleman Harper got his first taste of battle when, in 1806, he was part of the disastrous attempt to capture Buenos Aires and the following year saw action at the Battle of Copenhagen (Sharpe's Prey).

 In 1808 the Rifles were posted to Portugal and fought in the opening campaigns of the Peninsular War, at the Battles of Roliça and Vimeiro.
 During the retreat to Corunna Harper was among a small group of Riflemen trapped behind enemy lines and led an unsuccessful mutiny against the only surviving officer – Richard Sharpe (Sharpe's Rifles).